railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 often used for miscellaneous entries.

 To make manual entries, go to the following menu :menuselection:`Accounting --> Journal Entries --> Journal Items`.
-In the ``Journal`` field from the filter, select the journal in which you want to post, then click Find.
+In the :guilabel:`Journal` field from the filter, select the journal in which you want to post, then click :guilabel:`Find`.
 When you select a journal in this filter, you do not have to fill in the journal when posting new entries.

-Let's give the example of a purchase invoice.
-Note however that these entries are usually generated automatically by OpenERP.
+Let us give the example of a purchase invoice.
+Note, however, that these entries are usually generated automatically by OpenERP.

-Click the ``New`` button.
+Click the :guilabel:`New` button.
 Fill these fields manually in the following order:

 *  :guilabel:`Journal Entry`: leave this field empty so that OpenERP can fill it in automatically from the next sequence number (first draft, then validated) for the journal,